Spatial-Data-Science-and-GEO-AI-Lab/GreenExp_R/README.md

 #for Cental Amsterdam
 GreenStcoverSt <- GreenExp::green_cover_streets ("Centrum, Amsterdam", buffer_distance = 30)

-#map the result using the amazing mapview library for interactve mapping of the streets
+#map the result using the amazing mapview library for interactive mapping of the streets
 mapview::mapview(GreenStcoverSt, zcol = "greencover")

 #Save the street file
-#To save the file we have to provide a path, for now, let us save it in current working diractory path
+#To save the file we have to provide a path, for now, let us save it in current working directory path
 path <- getwd() #change the path if you want to save it in specific folder

 #save as in any GIS file format